Where are they now? Man Utd’s XI from Anthony Martial’s debut in 2015

 Ah Memphis, another on this list that has United fans wondering what could have been.

 Meanwhile, 36-year-old Young is back at Aston Villa, having won a Serie A title during his stint with Inter.
-The thought of him turning out under Steven Gerrard would’ve brought shudders down the spine of the United faithful back in 2015.
+The thought of him turning out under Steven Gerrard would’ve brought shudders down the spine of the United faithful back in 2015, but he’s outlasted his old England team-mate and now calls Unai Emery boss.

 ST: Marouanne Fellaini